chorsch/ants/README.md

 # ants
 A custom pettingzoo environment that simulates a very simple ant colony.

-This environment is a basic ant colony simulation.
-There are by default 10 ants.

 **The Board**

 The environment is a basic grid world with each cell having 4 possible options: